keshavroka55/Skillshare/README.md

 # SkillShare Web App

-A simple **Skill Sharing and Networking web application** built while learning Django.
-This project is a hands-on implementation of all the concepts I learned during my Django journey.
+A simple Skill Sharing and Networking web application built as the final project of my Django learning journey.
+This project goes beyond just implementing concepts and represents a summary of all the classes and lessons I have learned.

 ---